jasonjlam/traSH/README.md

 - Negotiations with Microsoft **did not ultimately lead to the sale** of traSH

 ### Bugs
 - Changing directory into a named directory, rather than using `.` or `..`, will give an error, however will still change the working directory as expected.
 - The last argument in a double redirection command gets truncated 2 characters short of where it should be (as a result, double redirection is in the *Attempted* category).
+- Occasionally foo will produce the file f1

 ### Files and Function Headers
 ##### **main.c** -- The file containing main.
 Runs the shell, recieves input, and redirects it to the relevant handler processes
 - `int main();`
     - Prints awesome ASCII Art
     - Accepts input using 'fgets()'
     - Calls 'parseArgs()' to parse commands seperated by a ';'
     - Checks to see whether or not input includes a special operator (e.g. <, >, |), and invokes proper functions
     - Otherwise, invokes the 'runCommand()' function
 ##### **shell.c** -- Helper functions, special conditions, and parser functions that make *main.c* look pretty
 - `int charFreq(char *input, char *delim);`
     - Takes a string to be parsed, and a string containing delimeters to parse by.